oddlama/vane/README.md

 **This plugin requires Java 11!**

-To install vane, begin by downloading and placing all desired module jars into the `plugins/` directory.
+To install vane, begin by downloading/compiling and placing all desired module jars into the `plugins/` directory.

 1. Start the server to generate configuration files, and edit them to your preference.
 2. Either restart the server, or type `/vane reload` to apply the changes.